gsans/amplify-datastore-chatty-react/README.md

 # Cloud-enabled Amplify DataStore workshop using React

-In this workshop we'll learn how to use Amplify DataStore to create `Chatty` a chat app using React & [AWS Amplify](https://aws-amplify.github.io/).
+In this workshop we'll learn how to use Amplify DataStore to create `Chatty` a single room realtime multi-user chat app using React & [AWS Amplify](https://aws-amplify.github.io/).

 ![](./header.png)